Kennedy v. Braidwood Management, Inc.

 Kennedy v.
-Braidwood Management, Inc., 606 U.S. ___ (2025), is a decision of the United States Supreme Court holding that the structure of the U.S. Preventive Services Task Force does not violate the Constitution's Appointments Clause.
+Braidwood Management, Inc., 606 U.S. 748 (2025), is a decision of the United States Supreme Court holding that the structure of the U.S. Preventive Services Task Force does not violate the Constitution's Appointments Clause.
 The defendant was the Secretary of Health and Human Services, which was initially Xavier Becerra, and later Robert F. Kennedy Jr.

 Issue

-The plaintiffs, including Braidwood Management, argued that the ACA's mandate requiring health plans to cover preventive services without cost-sharing violates their constitutional and religious rights.
-The plaintiffs specifically objected to coverage of Pre-exposure prophylaxis for HIV prevention (PrEP), an HIV prevention drug, citing religious objections to facilitating behavior they oppose, such as homosexual conduct and drug use.
+The plaintiffs, including Braidwood Management, argued that the Affordable Care Act (ACA)'s mandate requiring health plans to cover preventive services without cost-sharing violates their constitutional and religious rights.
+The plaintiffs specifically objected to coverage of pre-exposure prophylaxis for HIV prevention (PrEP) services, citing religious objections to facilitating behavior they oppose, such as homosexual conduct and drug use.

 The plaintiffs made two major arguments.
 The first was that the United States Preventive Services Task Force (USPSTF), which recommends preventive services, was not properly appointed under the Appointments Clause, because this body makes binding recommendations without Senate-confirmed oversight.
 The second was that covering PrEP violates their religious beliefs in violation of the Religious Freedom Restoration Act, as they object to subsidizing what they view as morally objectionable behaviors.